 These are just a few ideas but many more can be found on the Rabbit Welfare Trust web site, particularly on the page ‘A Hutch is Not Enough.’
 Click here to visit the site directly: http://www.rabbitwelfare.co.uk/ahutchisnotenough.htm

 Rabbits can be safely castrated at any early age and helps to avoid the onset of problems with fighting or pair bonding.
 Males can be castrated as soon as their testicles descend, usually at around 10-12 weeks.
-Females can be spayed from 14-16 weeks as long as they are in good health and weigh at least 1kg.
+Females can be spayed from 14-16 weeks as long as they are in good health and your vet is happy.
+It is vitally important to find a rabbit savvy vet, please contact us for recommendations.

-It is also vital to follow the feeding guidelines on the back of the packet of the nuggets as overfeeding your rabbit will lead to obesity and a large range of health risks.
+It is also vital to follow the feeding guidelines from your vet, normally 2 table spoons/egg cups per day is enough as overfeeding your rabbit will lead to obesity and a large range of health risks.
 For efficiency, you can mark the correct amount on a small feeding cup so that it is quick and easy to feed them the correct amount each day.
 Rabbits can never have too much hay and this should make up 80% of their diet.

 It is also important to feed your rabbit a variety of greens which as well as nutritional benefit, provide extra interest for your bunny especially if you place them in something like a food ball (see picture above) or hide under overturned boxes to provide forage opportunities.
 For more information on what to provide and what to avoid, as well as information on branches for chewing, the Rabbit Welfare Trust sell a booklet called ‘Greenfoods for Rabbits & Cavies’ by F R Bell.